 Establishing a School-Based Enterprise

-To create a SBE, the HQWBL coordinator/teacher/point of contact, teacher, and/or students can conduct initial research to determine school-based needs and target markets, including conducting surveys and consulting groups within the school.
+To create an SBE, the HQWBL coordinator/teacher/point-of-contact, CTE teacher, and/or students can conduct initial research to determine school-based needs and target markets, including conducting surveys and consulting groups within the school.
 Once needs have been identified and analyzed, expectations for program scope must be set.
 Expectations for the program and for the students must be based on student abilities and areas of interest as well as school-based needs.
-Because all HQWBL experiences depend on cultivating community relationships, consider collaborating with partners in existing programs that may complement the new school-based enterprise program.
+Because all HQWBL experiences depend on cultivating community relationships, consider collaborating with partners in existing programs that may complement the new SBE program.

 Once high-level decisions about the program have been made, standards, expectations, and responsibilities must be drafted for all stakeholders.
-These should include:
+These should include

-Hours of operation
+hours of operation

-Goods and services to be provided
+goods and services to be provided

-Prices of goods and services
+prices of goods and services

-Inventory and vendor selection
+inventory and vendor selection

-Secure storage for merchandise (if needed)
+secure storage for merchandise (if needed)

-Payment system determination (cash, check, credit/debit cards)
+payment system determination (cash, check, credit/debit cards).

 Effective HQWBL programs provide closure as well as time for reflection, so that students may think critically about the experiences.
-Additionally, consider celebrating involvement in the school-based enterprise through certificates, assemblies, or media coverage.
+Additionally, consider celebrating involvement in the SBE through certificates, assemblies, or media coverage.
 Elicit feedback to improve the program and to ensure the continual involvement of students and the school community.

 Day-to-day tasks will be performed by student-employees, but the SBE should be overseen by a teacher to ensure that it complies with the school accounting system and all federal, state, and local regulations.
 The teacher should also take care to ensure that the following tasks are performed regularly: